AmbireTech/adex-protocol/README.md

 This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
 Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.

+Because challenges may require verifying validator `NewState` and `ApproveState` messages on-chain, the Registry needs high transaction throughput.
+Therefore, we have decided to build it as a [Substrate](https://github.com/paritytech/substrate) chain, and possibly make it part of the [Polkadot network](https://polkadot.network/).

+#### Nomination

-**NOTE:** if a validator chooses so, they may allow users to "nominate" them: stake tokens in the validator's name (delegate), therefore receiving a pro rata share of their fee earnings, but also inheriting their slash risk.
+If a validator chooses so, they may allow users to "nominate" them: stake tokens in the validator's name (delegate), therefore receiving a pro rata share of their fee earnings, but also inheriting their slash risk.
 We call this "staking pools".
 This is the case with the current [staking portal](https://staking.adex.network/).
 A validator may choose to run a pool and distribute their earnings in order to increase the ADX staked against their name.

-Because challenges may require verifying validator `NewState` and `ApproveState` messages on-chain, the Registry needs high transaction throughput.
-Therefore, we have decided to build it as a [Substrate](https://github.com/paritytech/substrate) chain, and possibly make it part of the [Polkadot network](https://polkadot.network/).
+If you're interested in staking ADX as a token holder, you can [learn more here](https://www.adex.network/staking/).

+#### Incentivized staking

+As of 2020, there's an [incentivized staking campaign](https://www.adex.network/blog/new-token-economics-and-staking/) running which generates over 50% annual percentage yield.

+You can also stake through Binance and Huobi.

 ## Appendix